LCCC-Recommended Scholarships from Outside Sources

 SME Education Foundation Scholarship(s): The Society of Manufacturing Engineers (SME) Education Foundation awards scholarships to students pursuing manufacturing and engineering related courses at two-year community colleges within the U.S. Students can apply for the scholarships online.

-Young Adult Scholarship Program – Applications are currently closed.
-The School Employees Lorain County Credit Union (SELCCU) invites LCCC/UP students to participate in their Young Adult Scholarship Program.
+Young Adult Scholarship Program: The School Employees Lorain County Credit Union (SELCCU) invites LCCC/UP students to participate in their Young Adult Scholarship Program.
 The credit union will award up to six non-renewable scholarships, including the Warren Wallace Education Major Scholarship.
 To qualify, applicants must be SELCCU members between the ages of 17-25 and attending college full time in fall of 2018.
 Anyone who attends school in Lorain County is eligible to become a member.
 For questions regarding the Young Adult Scholarship Program contact SELCCU at 440-324-3400.

-Zonta International of Greater Sandusky Non-Traditional Student Scholarship: Applications are currently closed.
-Applicants must be non-traditional female students from Erie, Huron, Ottawa, or Sandusky counties in Ohio returning to the classroom after some period of time in which her formal education was interrupted.
+Zonta International of Greater Sandusky Non-Traditional Student Scholarship: Applicants must be non-traditional female students from Erie, Huron, Ottawa, or Sandusky counties in Ohio returning to the classroom after some period of time in which her formal education was interrupted.
 The female student must at least 23 years old and be enrolled in a 2-4 year undergraduate degree program.